danielstjules/Stringy/README.md

 ##### ensureRight(string $substring)

-Ensures that the string begins with $substring.
+Ensures that the string ends with $substring.
 If it doesn't, it's appended.

 ```php
 s('foobar')->ensureRight('.com'); // 'foobar.com'